JKHeadley/rest-hapi/README.md

 ##### Migrating MANY_MANY data

-As of v0.28.0 the rest-hapi cli includes an `update-associations` command that can update your db data to match your desired MANY_MANY structure.
+As of v0.28.0 the rest-hapi cli includes an `update-associations` command that can migrate your db data to match your desired MANY_MANY structure.
 This command follows the following format:

 `$ ./node_modules/.bin/rest-hapi-cli update-associations mongoURI [embedAssociations] [modelPath]`